Average Weather in Tromsø Norway

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Tromsø experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Tromsø.
 The most rain falls during the 31 days centered around October 9, with an average total accumulation of 3.7 inches.